Support Noura's Family in Their Fight for Survival

 Siraj & Mohammed with their pet bird

 Before October 7, 2023 Noura and her family lived a beautiful, simple life.
-The kids went to school, they all enjoyed the comfort of their home, playing with each other and their pet parakeet, and eating nourishing meals together as a family.
+The kids went to school, they all enjoyed the comfort of their home, playing with each other and their pet parakeet, Cookie, and eating nourishing meals together as a family.
 That all changed upon the start of this genocide, when life turned into something straight out of nightmares.

-The Al-Akkad family home before .. and after the occupation bombed it
+The Al-Akkad family home before .. and after the occupation bombed it.

 Suddenly, they lost everything but each other.
 Their beautiful home and all of the memories inside of it, all gone and turned to rubble.
 They were homeless with absolutely no safe place to turn to, as the sound of shelling and bombing surrounded them everywhere they went.

 Now, Noura's children will grow up having seen and experienced the unthinkable.
 Now, Noura and her family move at the whim of the occupation forces, having to leave their already unmanageable living conditions (a makeshift tent surrounded by dirt, rubble, and exposed to the elements) .. to be displaced time and time again as the sounds of bombs and explosives go off in the background, if not directly nearby.
-Noura's children are naturally traumatized, as is she, and they can't take it anymore .. but they have no choice.
+Noura, Sameh, and their children are naturally traumatized, as is she, and they can't take it anymore .. but they have no choice.

 WHERE WILL YOUR DONATIONS GO?